+This paper will be concerned with the literature, history and religious life of Judeans and related communities outside Judah in the Persian period (539-333 BCE).
 The Persian period is a formative period for the development of Jewish identity and has been the focus of significant scholarly investigation in recent decades.
 Despite its importance, the period poses numerous challenges for those reconstructing the history and religious life of the Judeans and those with whom they had close relations.
 This paper will introduce students to this dynamic area of research, providing a close engagement with some of the key written texts and some of the major thematic concerns of current scholarship, such as the law, the temple(s), the priesthood and ethnic identity.
-The paper fills a lacuna in the offerings within the faculty by examining the period between the neo-Babylonian period (covered in B2) and the Hellenistic period (covered in B3 and D2d).
-For 2022-23 the set text will be Ezra-Nehemiah.
+The paper fills a lacuna in the offerings within the faculty by examining the period between the neo-Babylonian period (covered in B2) and the Hellenistic period (covered in B3).
+The set text will be Ezra-Nehemiah.
 (Future set texts could include Isaiah 56-66; Haggai, Zechariah and Malachi).